Weighing the Differences and Similarities of Pro Fee Coding and Facility Coding

 • Provider Discussions/Questions

 We are often asked if provider discussions/questions are common in the professional fee side of coding, and the simple answer is “absolutely!”
 One important difference between facility and professional fee culture is the personal aspect of the effects on coding accuracy.
 Since many facilities utilize a system of points (RVUs) per each CPT code to accurately reimburse their providers for work performed, coding accuracy is of the utmost importance.
 Thus, creating a need for an efficient and productive pipeline for provider and coder communications, discussions, and questions.

 Whenever speaking about professional fee culture vs. facility coding, emphasizing the word “personal” is imperative.
 ProFee is personal.
 If there is a coding error, the error will affect someone’s personal paycheck, for hospital systems that utilize a wRVU system for calculating paychecks.
 Thus, if that is the situation at your hospital system, how one defines processes and communications must be formulated with that in mind.

 Mastering professional fee coding has never been easier with the Pro Fee coding training courses for professional services coders from YES HIM Education.
 These courses cover the latest and most popular ProFee topics, including ICD-10-CM diagnosis coding and CPT procedure coding.
 Learners will gain a better understanding of how to be a successful, accurate professional services coder through these practical, focused courses and ProFee academy that explore real-world coding examples and case studies.

 Do you need assistance with a physician group acquisition or understanding pro fee coding guidelines?
 We offer individual professional fee services, as well as a comprehensive physician group acquisition package for facilities.
-Contact us at email@example.com for more information.
+Click here to connect with one of our profee coding consultants today.
 Check out this article for additional examples of pro fee coding.